Matt Roth (American football)

-Matthew M. Roth (born October 14, 1982) is a former American football Defensive end in the National Football League (NFL).
-He was drafted by the Miami Dolphins in the second round of the 2005 NFL Draft.
-He played college football at Iowa.
-He also played for the Cleveland Browns and Jacksonville Jaguars.
+Matthew M. Roth (born October 14, 1982) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes and was selected by the Miami Dolphins in the second round of the 2005 NFL draft.
+He also played in the NFL for the Cleveland Browns and Jacksonville Jaguars.

-Early years
+Early life

 Roth attended Willowbrook High School in Villa Park, Illinois.
 He was a consensus All-America pick as a senior when he played linebacker and fullback.

-Roth lettered three times in wrestling (took his junior off to focus on football), where he won a state title as a senior with a record of 31-0.
+Roth lettered three times in wrestling (took his junior off to focus on football), where he won a state title as a senior with a record of 31–0.

 College career

-Roth was a two-time First-team All-Big Ten selection and an All-America selection as a senior at the University of Iowa.
+Roth was a two-time first-team All-Big Ten selection and an All-American selection as a senior at the University of Iowa.

 Roth began his Iowa career as a middle linebacker.
 He shifted to the defensive line in 2002.